Displaying report 1-1 of 1.

 Images attached to this comment

-FYI, fast shutter has never failed to fire up when the trigger voltage crossed the threshold of 2V since I connected the ASC-AS_C analog sum to the PEM ADC to monitor the trigger voltage at 2kHz.
-Firing of the FS has been without any problem.
+FYI, fast shutter has never failed to fire up and never failed to keep shutter closed when the trigger voltage crossed the threshold of 2V since I connected the ASC-AS_C analog sum to the PEM ADC to monitor the trigger voltage at 2kHz at around Jul/11 2024 18:30 UTC, i.e. in the past 5 days.

 The reason why it looks as if the trigger level changed before and after t=0 on the plot is because a 1:11 resistive divider with a total resistance of 10kOhm was installed at t=0.
 Before that, the 2V threshold was 32k counts, 2980 counts after.